MileHacker Logo

 A permanent market hall in the city center.
 It features stalls selling fresh produce, meats, cheese, baked goods, flowers.
 It also hosts small eateries serving quick, fresh food from various cuisines.

-An excellent spot for lunch or a snack.
+An excellent spot for luncheon or a snack.

 Farmers' Markets

-Smaller weekly farmers' markets operate in various districts of Augsburg, offering local and seasonal produce.
+Smaller weekly farmers' markets operate in various districts of Augsburg, offering local and depending on the time of year produce.
 Inquire locally for specific locations and times during your visit.

 A good approach to see local life and find fresh ingredients.